-- 1. Apply to the Dean of the Graduate School for admission to the Graduate School and the C.A.S. program. - File complete application forms with the appropriate department of education no later than registration day of the term marking formal admission to the program. - Work with his interim adviser planning work for the first semester. - Arrange an interview with the chairman of his advisory committee after receiving notification of acceptance by the departmental admission committee. - Confer with his advisory committee to plan a program of study.
+- 1. Apply to the Dean of the Graduate School for admission to the Graduate School for the C.A.S. program. - 2.
+File complete application forms with the appropriate Department of Education no later than registration day of the term marking formal admission to the program. - 3.
+Work with his interim adviser planning work for the first semester. - 4.
+Arrange an interview with the chairman of his advisory committee after receiving notification of acceptance by the departmental admission committee. - 5.
+Confer with his advisory committee to plan a program of study.
 (Quadruplicate copies of the program shall be prepared.)

-In addition, all general Graduate School procedures for sixthyear programs are to be followed.
+In addition, all general Graduate School procedures for sixth-year programs are to be followed.
 (See "Requirements for Graduate Degrees.")

-Specific Requirements for Each C.A.S.
+Specific Requirements for Each

+C.A.S.
 Area of Specialization

-1. Educational Administration.
+1. Educational administration.
 This area is designed to prepare qualified graduate students for various administrative positions in school systems.
 It emphasizes the technical and specialized aspects of administration.
 In addition, it includes studies intended to refine the student's competence to deal with more general aspects of educational theory.
 This area is appropriate for the person who wants to fulfill the requirements for the superintendent endorsement on the administrative certificate in compliance with the State of Illinois School Code.